 This policy is in place to respond to parent/student or volunteer grievances (referred to as parent/student hereafter).
 It is expected that any parent/student with an issue will first try to resolve the issue by using open communication with those directly involved (see MICS Pathways of Communication).
 This means that if a parent or student disagrees with any policy or procedure within the classroom, the first level of grievance is with their student's Teacher; likewise, the first level of grievance of an athletic or Parent Teacher Organization (PTO) would be with the coach or PTO committee chair, respectively.
 If the student/parent is not satisfied with the teacher's response, they will then proceed to the second level of grievance by setting a meeting with the grade-level Principal.
 At that meeting, the teacher, student, grade-level Principal, and parent must be present and the issue at hand will be fully discussed.
-If the parent or student wishes to pursue the matter further, they will proceed to the third level of grievance by setting a meeting with the Director.
+If the parent or student wishes to pursue the matter further, they will proceed to the third level of grievance by setting a meeting with the Executive Director.
+Similarly, if a parent/student disagrees or has an issue with a policy or procedure at the School, the parent/student will set a meeting with the Director.
 If the parent/student feels that their issue is still a concern after meeting with the Executive Director and the issue meets the definition of a grievance set forth below, the parent/student may initiate the grievance procedures as described below.
 Many issues that a parent/student has with the classroom, teacher or School will not rise to the Board level of a grievance and appropriate resolution will be found with the teacher and/or grade-level Principal.